FreakyAli/Maui.FreakyControls/README.md

 # FreakyEntry:

-The default underline of your Android Entry won't be annoying you anymore ;)
+The default underline of your Android Entry/Editor won't be annoying you anymore ;)

 Still want the underline?
 You can add it using a BoxView (Never planning to add an API for this) :D

+FreakyEditor for now just removes the pesky default underline, everything else is just the same as your regular MAUI Editor.

 Main feature for Freaky Entry is adding Left and Right Drawable Images with Padding and Commands wired with it.